byui-cit/learning-modules/modules/js/array-methods/ponder1.md

 The syntax looks very similar to `forEach`, but notice that it needs a variable to store the new array it will return.
 We also need to make sure that the callback function we provide returns a value...usually the modified version of the array element.

-1. Declare an array with value = `['one', 'two', 'three']`
-2. Convert our array of strings into an array of HTML strings.
-Each string should be turned into a list item.
-For example: "&lt;li&gt;one&lt;/li&gt;"
+You were given some of the code to complete activity 1.
+Look through it then follow the instructions below.

+1. The `listTemplate` function should take a step and return the HTML to turn that step (a string) into a list item (HTML).
+For example: "one" will get converted to "&lt;li&gt;one&lt;/li&gt;" Template literal strings are great for this.
+2. Use your template function and the `map` method to convert the whole list to HTML.
+Store the result in a variable.
-3. Set our list of HTML strings into the **myList** list.
+3. Set our list of HTML strings into the `myList` list.
 (Hint...checkout the [.join()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) method.)

 <details>
 <summary>Solution 1</summary>